When you’re planning out new landscaped beds or hardscape features, you’ve got a choice to make: Rock or mulch?

 Using rock mulch is a great strategy for maintaining your water-prone landscape with less effort and long-term cost.

-4. Established Trees and Shrubbery
+4. Bordering Established Trees and Shrubbery

+But it won’t bother established trees and shrubs one bit.
 After a few years of growth, most healthy trees and shrubs have established a fairly extensive root system.
 Since they reach so deeply into the earth, older plants are unlikely to feel any ill effects from rock mulch.

 - Trumpet Vines

-7. Bordering a Hardscape
+6. Bordering Your Hardscape